Tuesday, November 13, 2018

 AM: Mehmet Scholl

-Mehmet Scholl was born in Germany of Turkish hertiage.
-He started with Karlsruher, but spent almost hs entire career with Bayern Munich.
+Mehmet Scholl was born in Germany of Turkish heritage.
+He started with Karlsruher, but spent almost his entire career with Bayern Munich.
 He won the Bundesliga title 8 times and the Champions' league n 2001.
 Injuries has limited his career with the national team.
 He played at Euro 2000, but he never played in any of the World Cup Finals.
+He only played 36 times for Germany.

 FW: Uli Hoeness

-Hoeness was a part of the generation that won the 1974 World Cup, the 1972 European Championship and three straight European cup with Bayern Munich.
+With 35 caps, Hoeness was a part of the generation that won the 1974 World Cup, the 1972 European Championship with West Germany.
+He also won three straight European cup with Bayern Munich.
 He was remembered as the star player at the 1974 European Cup Final against Atletico Madrid, scoring a double in that game.
 After retirement, he worked for Bayern Munich.
+His brother Dieter also played for Bayern Munich.

 FW: Karl-Heinz Rummenigge